anoma/nspec/docs/arch/node/types/anoma_config.juvix.md

 Below is the definition of the type `Config`, which represents an Anoma engine configuration.
-This means, an Anoma engine instance would have a configuration of type `Config`.
+This means that each Anoma engine instance has a constant configuration of type `Config`, initialised at creation.

 For example, a configuration for an engine instance of the engine `TickerEngine` is of type `TickerCfg`.